Technology Requirements for Online Classes

-- Many online courses use videos.
+Many online courses use videos.
 Viewing is only possible if a certain amount of data is transferred to your computer in a timely manner.
-The speed that the data can be sent to you is called your "Internet speed". **
+The speed that the data can be sent to you is called your "Internet speed."

 How can I determine my current Internet speed?

-ProctorU is a live online proctoring service that allows exam takers to complete their assessment at home while still ensuring the integrity of the exam for the institution.
-In order to use ProctorU you will need to have
+ProctorU is a third party live proctoring service that allows exam takers to complete their assessment at home while still ensuring the integrity of the exam for the institution.
+All online, virtual, and specified hybrid/blended courses at SUSCC use ProctorU for a mid-semester and final exam.
+A charge of $35 per course is assessed with tuition for each online course to cover the cost of online proctoring.
+Visit the ProctorU student website for more information.

 - a high-speed internet connection

-- a webcam (internal or external)
+- a webcam and speakers (internal or external)

-- a Windows or Apple Operating System
+- an updated Windows or Mac Operating System

 - Guardian Browser or Chrome/Firefox Extension (Check your course instructions for which of these you'll need.)